 Nonprofits Need to Invest in Strategic Planning

-This is the final article in a series on the investments that nonprofits need to make (full series here).
+This article is the final one in a series describing the investments that nonprofits need to make (full series here).
 I conclude this series underscoring the importance of strategy.
 In fact, as I read the 2016 Northwest Nonprofit Capacity Report (a convenience survey implemented by five state nonprofit associations).
-I am stuck by the lack of attention given to strategy in this report.
+I am struck by the lack of attention given to strategy in this report.
 Bluntly, too many nonprofit organizations do not have a focus on strategy and that, I believe, is to their detriment.

-The table presented below is adapted from the full capacity report of the survey.
-The table represents the percent of nonprofit survey respondents, by budget size, that have a written plan(s) across a range of management domains and who also rate the written plan(s) as being effective.
+The table presented below, adapted from the full capacity report of the survey, represents the percent of nonprofit survey respondents, by budget size, that have a written plan(s) across a range of management domains and who also rate the written plan(s) as being effective.

 Even a cursory look at the numbers in this table should be a cause for alarm.
-In the best case scenario, roughly a three quarters of nonprofits with budgets of over a half-million dollars, have a written annual budget and also report that the written plan is effective.
-Unfortunately, even in this best case scenario, the data suggests that more than one in five large budget nonprofits don’t have as effective annual budget.
+In the best case scenario, roughly a three-quarters of nonprofits with budgets of over a half-million dollars, have a written annual budget and also report that the written plan is effective.
+Unfortunately, even in this best case scenario, the data suggests that more than one in five large-budget nonprofits don’t have an effective annual budget.
 At the other end of the scale, significantly less than half of the smaller nonprofits have written and effective budgets.
-Drop one line down in the table and barely half of the largest nonprofits have a written and effective strategic plan.
+Drop one line down on the table, and you see that barely half of the largest nonprofits have a written and effective strategic plan.
 The vast majority of small and mid-sized nonprofits lack effective plans.
 In areas such as Board improvement, executive transition, and emergency succession, virtually all leaders are absent in developing written and effective strategies.
 As to clearly articulating their reason for existence, fewer than one in ten nonprofits have a written and effective theory of change (see my last article).

 Develop a management model for your strategy.
 As is illustrated in the nonprofit survey referenced earlier, there is a gap between “no plan and a written plan” as well as a gap between “a written plan and an effective written plan.”
 The relevancy of a strategic plan is directly proportional to the effective use of the plan.
 A management model for your strategy includes dedicated time on every board agenda and in leadership team meeting agendas.
 To be effective there needs to be discussion progress, a formal performance monitoring system (like a “dashboard”) and progress notes.

 As with the rest of the investments suggested in this series of articles, investing in strategic planning is not triggered by an organization’s size or budget but is triggered by the vision of the leadership.
 For nonprofits, I am convinced that the difference between mediocrity and greatness is attributed to intentional strategy and investing in those strategies.
-Again, it is my belief that formal strategic planning is the most critical investment that nonprofit organizations need to make today.
+Again, it is my belief that engaging in a formal nonprofit strategic planning process is the most critical investment that nonprofit organizations need to make today.

 Your thoughts are welcome.